mmcquillan/protocli/README.md

 ## Config

 The configuration is a YAML based file.
-Examples can be found in the [here](examples).
+Examples can be found [here](examples).

 ```
 ---